Trends in the AudioVisual Industry

 DirecTV creates premium pack to air Uruguay’s soccer league, offers it to customers and negotiates agreements with other operators

 After having acquired Pay TV broadcast rights for Uruguay’s soccer championship through a tender process held in December 2025, DirecTV (Waiken ILW, Grupo Werthein) designed a premium pack to air the tournament live.
-Called DSports Uruguay Premium,...
+Called DSports Uruguay Premium, the plan has...

 Global: